 For projects jointly delivered by a gas and electric utility, eligibility for either the electric or gas thresholds in the table above would trigger the application of 100% percent NTG ratio for both fuel savings.

-any general delivery service municipal, customers in a disadvantaged municipality
+any general delivery service municipal, public school and local government customers in a disadvantaged municipality

 It is expected that, though customers in disadvantaged areas are currently underrepresented in evaluation research due to lower participation levels, going forward, this policy will require that research to establish NTGRs for program activity explicitly sample customers in non-disadvantaged areas.
 Any NTG research targeting customers in disadvantaged areas will fall under Section 7.3 of the Policy Manual.